-Writing a performance critical routine in assembly might provide a several order of magnitude speed improvement when compared to programming targeting higher layers.
+Writing a performance critical routine in assembly might provide a several order of magnitude speed improvement when compared to programming higher layers.

-E.g. this technique is used for performance critical code such as device drivers, crytpo-code, etc.
+This technique is often used for performance critical code such as device drivers, multimedia, crytpo-code, etc.

 Which layer to target (cont.)